SemanticMediaWiki/SemanticMediaWiki/tests/README.md

+# Different types of testing

+In general there are two different types of testing a manual (without using any tool or script) and/or an automated approach.

+If you choose to do manual testing you just download a related branch using `composer require "mediawiki/semantic-media-wiki:dev-foo` where `foo` refers to the branch name and after the download run `composer dump-autoload` to ensure that all classes are correctly initialized before starting a test.

-Tests are developed and used to verify that an expected behaviour does occur for the described boundaries (using parameters to specify the requirements) where results can be accepted or need to be rejected.
+For the automated approach, Semantic MediaWiki uses [PHPUnit][phpunit] as script based testing methodology.
+Scripted tests are developed to verify an expected behaviour for specified requirements that allows to decide whether a result should be rejected or can be accepted and ultimately is used to decribe a behaviour.

 - Unit test in most cases refers to a test that confirms an expected result for a unit, module, or class
 - Integration test normally combines multiple components into a single process to verify that the integration produces an expected result